Jaredk3nt/roldnd/World/classes.md

 **Stored Energy**: To cast abilities above Lv.
 0 you will use up your stored energy.
 You can find how much energy you can store based on the *Cognit Leveling Table*

+**Improved Self**: At levels 4, 8, 12, 16, 19 you can increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
+You can’t increase an ability score above 20 using this feature.

 ---

 #### Knights